-9.2.1 The spaces of emergency sources of electrical power and of their transformers (if any), of emergency transitional sources of electrical power, emergency distribution board and distribution board of emergency lighting shall be located above the uppermost continuous deck outside machinery casings and astern from forepeak bulkhead (collision bulkhead).
-The above mentioned spaces in ships covered by the requirements of Part V "Subdivision" shall be also located, as a minimum, at a height of 300 mm above the deepest (damage) waterline.
+9.2.1 The spaces of emergency sources of electrical power and of their transformers (if any), of emergency transitional sources of electrical power, emergency distribution switchboard and distribution board of emergency lighting shall be located above the uppermost continuous deck, astern from forepeak bulkhead (collision bulkhead) and be easily accessible from the open deck.
+The above mentioned spaces in ships covered by the requirements of Part V "Subdivision" shall be located, as a minimum, at a height of 300 mm above the deepest (damage) waterline.